Kagamine/Docs/mvc/views/tag-helpers/intro.rst

 .. image:: intro/_static/labelaspfor.png

 You can enter the Visual Studio *CompleteWord* shortcut (Ctrl +spacebar is the `default <https://msdn.microsoft.com/en-us/library/da5kh0wa.aspx>`__) inside the double quotes (""), and you are now in C#, just like you would be in a C# class.
 IntelliSense displays all the methods and properties on the page model.
+The methods and properties are available because the property type is ``ModelExpression``.
 In the image below, I'm editing the ``Register`` view, so the ``RegisterViewModel`` is available.

 .. image:: intro/_static/intellemail.png